 Alright, well my name's Tim Gentle and I'm one of the Small Business Victoria workshop leaders that put on an array of workshops for you as a small business to grow.
 My suggestion, check out some of the knowledge, attend the workshops and grow your business online.
 I'll catch you soon.

-[Victoria State Government - Authorised by the Victoria Government, Treasury Place, Melbourne - Spoken by Tim Gentle]
+[On screen: Victoria State Government – Authorised by the Victoria Government, Treasury Place, Melbourne.
+Spoken by Tim Gentle.]

 Why use social media?

-As traditional methods of marketing to customers like advertising or direct mail become less and less effective, businesses are turning to social mediums to connect in positive ways with consumers and the people who influence them.
-We need to be acutely aware just how social media has fundamentally changed the way we are connecting, communicating and collaborating as individuals, and therefore society as a whole.
+Social media has changed the way we connect, communicate and collaborate with others.
+As traditional methods of marketing to customers like advertising or direct mail become less effective, businesses are turning to social media to connect in positive ways with consumers and the people who influence them.

-- increase the visibility of your personal brand and that of your business
+- increase visibility for your brand and business

-- engage in real-time two-way interaction with people, including answering queries
+- communicate with people in real-time, including answering queries

-- share curated links to relevant information that adds value to the lives of your customers
+- share links to or publish content that demonstrates your expertise and adds value to your customers' lives

 - answering people's questions if you're in a position to help – whether they're directly related to your business or not

-- joining the conversation on a particular topic – this could be a group on Twitter talking about a certain issue that’s sprung up through the media, or joining a LinkedIn Group
+- joining the conversation on a particular topic, such as a group on Twitter talking about an issue in the media, or a LinkedIn Group

 - leaving genuinely interesting and relevant comments on selective blogs you read and podcasts you listen to